We are moving to GOV.UK and the DfE website will be closing down soon. More information.

 Parents may make representations for a placement at a special academy.

-The local authority (LA) responsible for making the statement retains responsibility for deciding whether to name the special academy in the statement, based on the individual needs of the child and any representations made by parents.
-A LA is required to consult with the special academy before naming it in a child's statement.
+The local authority responsible for making the statement retains responsibility for deciding whether to name the special academy in the statement, based on the individual needs of the child and any representations made by parents.
+A local authority is required to consult with the special academy before naming it in a child's statement.
 Once the special academy is named in a child's statement, the academy is under a statutory duty to admit the child.

-LAs will retain responsibility for pupils with statements in academies on the same basis as for statemented pupils in maintained schools.
+Local authorities will retain responsibility for pupils with statements in academies on the same basis as for statemented pupils in maintained schools.
 They must

 Hospital schools that are designated as maintained special schools and which are performing well are eligible to apply to convert to academy status.
 Any hospital school that meets these criteria and is interested in academy status should follow the same process as other special schools and register an interest using the online registration form.
 Your school’s named contact in the Department will be able to discuss with you some of the differences in the conversion policy and process for hospital schools, for example those relating to admissions and funding.